EnyelVD/enyelvd/README.md

 C++ Developer by my own <br>
 I am currently studying college in Software Engineering <br>
 I have been learning since 2018, everything that has to do with computers.<br>
-Freelancer Ilustrator, Chechk my ig!
+Freelancer Ilustrator, Check my ig!

 ## ☕My Socials: